109163101120/drive-to-hipchat/README.md

 ### Create a Heroku app

 1. Create a new app
-1. Push the drive-hipchat code
+1. Push the drive-to-hipchat code
 1. Note your app's URL

 ### Verify ownership of the domain